 You must record one of your graded negotiations.
-You do not need to send me a copy of the recording(s) but please place a note in that weeks' Self Evaluation what you learned from listening/watching to the exercise that you recorded and reviewed.
+You do not need to send me a copy of the recording(s) but please put an asterisk in the title of the Self Evaluation and place a note within that weeks' Self Evaluation about what you learned from listening/watching to the exercise that you recorded and reviewed.
+(There are no positive points for this, but if you do not do this at least once during the semester, I will subtract five (- 5) points from the combined total of your Graded Exercises.)
 Of course, if you have specific questions or concerns and would like me to review any of these recordings, I'd be happy to do so.
-Though not required, you're allowed to audio or video record each of your negotiations and are encouraged to record those that are graded.
+Though not required, you're allowed to audio or video record each of your negotiations and are especially encouraged to record those that are graded.
 Reviewing a recording is one of the best ways to learn from an exercise.
 This (while rarely needed) is also a way to protect yourself if a partner should claim you said or did something unethical during an exercise.
 Just make sure the other party is informed and gives consent before you record a negotiation.

-4. Attendance:
+5. Attendance:

 Attendance is critical for this class.
-Most (but not all) Tuesdays you will be doing Negotiation Exercises out of class and attendance will not be taken.
-Most Thursdays we will review the exercise from that week and discuss the technique and theory that you will thereafter be expected to apply in your future negotiations.
-Some days you will be assigned videos of guest lectures and will have assigned worksheets to submit.
-Attendance is taken only on days we have class scheduled (in person or via zoom/video) and if there is an assignment given in lieu of class.
-Since we usually only meet once a week you CANNOT HAVE MORE THAN 2 UNEXCUSED ABSENCES WITHOUT PENALTY.
-Each day missed, starting with the 3rd absence, will result in a .10 reduction in one's final grade.
-(Exceptions will be made for grave injury or illness.)
+Most (but not all) Tuesdays you will be doing negotiation exercises out of class and attendance will not be taken.
+Submitting your negotiation results/Self Evaluation for that day's exercise will count as attendance on exercise days.
+Most Thursdays we will meet as a class, and you will sign an attendance sheet.
+During our Thursday classes we'll, typically, first review that week's exercise and results, and after that we will discuss the assigned reading (the theory that you will thereafter be expected to apply in future negotiations).
+If we have a Zoom class, I will take the attendance.
+From time to time, you'll be given a link to watch a recording of a guest lecturer along with some questions/a worksheet to complete.
+Attendance for those days will be counted when you turn in a passable response to the worksheet, on time.

+Since we meet together so few times, you CANNOT HAVE MORE THAN 2 UNEXCUSED ABSENCES WITHOUT PENALTY.
+Each day missed, starting with the 3rd absence, will result in a .10 reduction in one's total points.
+(Exceptions will be made for injury, illness, or for good reason.
+If you contact me ahead of time [or as soon as practicable] I do and will grant excused absences for injury, illness, or other commitments.)
 You will also be counted absent on any day that you are not prepared/haven't read before class.
-(Granted I won't know this unless there is a quiz or if you can't answer questions in class.)
+Granted, I won't know this unless there is a quiz or if you can't answer questions in class-but trust me, your professors can usually tell when you haven't read for class.1

 All days that are designated as a "LAB" period on the schedule are reserved for you to negotiate if you wish to.
-PLEASE KEEP this class time on TUESDAYS clear of other appointments, so you always have this time to negotiate AND in case of schedule changes or for makeup classes.
-I will always be available for questions about an exercise during Monday class times so feel free to call me with any questions then.
+PLEASE KEEP this class time EVERY TUESDAY clear of other appointments, so you always have this time to negotiate AND in case of schedule changes or for makeup classes.
+I will always be available for questions about an exercise during Tuesday class times so feel free to text or call me with any questions then.
+Email is fine too but I don't get (or want notifications) and may not see or be able to respond immediately to emails.